Page Contents

 New Student Orientations

 For those students who are unable to attend a New Student Orientation day, or who are accepted into the University after these dates have passed, many orientation activities are available during Welcome Weekend or are also provided online.
-Staff in the Student Success Center are also available for individual student assistance on the first day of Welcome Weekend.
+Staff in the Student Success Center are also available for individual student assistance during Welcome Weekend.

 Tutoring Center